realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Use of `From` and `To` encouraged, to show explicit intent.
   - ie: `checkOutBookToUser` is preferred over `checkOut` or `checkOutBook`
   - ie: `transferBookSourceLibraryToThisLibrary` is preferred over `transferBook`
-    - yes, its wordier, but leaves no doubt as to what is going on.
+    - yes, it's wordier, but leaves no doubt as to what is going on.
 - Use of `By` if there is an authorization, or a delegate.
   - ie: `activateAccountByStaff` is preferred over `staffActivateAccount`
   - ie: `findAllCheckedOutBooksByUserId` is preferred over `findAllUserIdCheckedOutBooks`